msoe-sisyphus-sd/msoe-sis-wiki/Spikes:-Audio-Interfaces.md

 ```
 arecord -f S16_SE -d 10 -r 16000 --device=<use attributes from arecord -l output> recording.wav [-c <# of channels (stereo or mono>]
 ```

+# Decisions

+* A USB microphone should be used to provide the ML model the cleanest data (due to the "garbage in, garbage out" principle)

+* `pyAudio` and `PortAudio` are the sound APIs of choice